 How Caffeine Blocks Adenosine Receptors

-Caffeine in coffee impacts your brain by interfering with adenosine receptors, altering their normal functioning and leading to increased alertness and arousal.
+caffeine in coffee impacts your brain by interfering with adenosine receptors, altering their normal functioning and leading to increased alertness and arousal.

 This interference occurs due to caffeine molecules resembling adenosine, fitting into its receptors and preventing its calming effects.
 The result is heightened brain activity and the blocking of signals typically associated with tiredness, keeping you awake and alert.